United States Gold Type Coins

 6487826001

-Choice $11500 Final Year Carson City Issue, Frosted Luster, Near Pristine Surfaces, Osprey Collection.
+Choice $10500 Final Year Carson City Issue, Frosted Luster, Near Pristine Surfaces, Osprey Collection.
+Consignor Price Reduction.
 As the final Carson City issue in the series, the 1893-CC ten is highly sought-after in all grades.
 The small 14,000 piece mintage ensures overall scarcity for surviving examples.
 CAC has approved 55 in all grades with roughly half being at the AU55/AU58 levels.
 In terms of 20th century coinage populations, there are few green bean stickered 1893-CC $10 gold to satisfy collector demand.
 The Osprey Collection is back with a really sweet example that is a pleasure to post to the GFRC price list.
 Abrasions are always an issue for larger gold pieces and the first attribute checked during a 10x review.
 This lot presents essentially unabraded surfaces that are a joy to examine.
 Also note is orange mint frost at the date, the denomination/mintmark, and the upper reverse that validates the strict originality.
 Overall coloration is a honey gold with hints of green-gold under a bright light.
 The consistent strike further enhances the charm.
 I'm going with a JUSY BUY IT NOW recommendation as Osprey has set an offer price below the $121,100 CAC price guide number.
 Housed in new large font NGC holder with CAC approval.

 Gold G$10 1894O 1894-O